Abundance for slc surfaces over arbitrary fields: Preliminaries

-We work over an arbitrary field $k$ of positive characteristic, except in \autoref{section:mixed_characteristic} where we work over a excellent Noetherian base scheme $S$.
-We use the same terminology in the more general case, replacing $k$ by $S$ in the definitions below.
+We work over an arbitrary field $k$ of positive characteristic, except in \Cref{section:mixed_characteristic}, where we work over an excellent base scheme $S$.
+We use the same terminology in the more general case, replacing $k$ with $S$ in the definitions below.